Anaesthesia and Pain Medicine Fellowships

 Emphasis is on ensuring safety of patient care by developing leadership, teamwork and communication skills through crisis resource management scenario training.
 This includes regular hospital Medical Emergency Team (MET) simulation training and theatre MET training, in addition to broader contributions to scenario training with the State Major Trauma Unit, Intensive Care Unit and Emergency Department teams.

-Delivery of this multidisciplinary teaching is administered in the hospital’s dedicated simulation centre in the WASON building.
-Additional roles and responsibilities of the simulation fellow include weekly tutorials with the department’s Resident Medical Officers.
+Teaching is delivered in the hospital’s dedicated simulation centre in the WASON building in Wellington Street, Perth.
+Other roles include weekly tutorials with Resident Medical Officers.

-The candidate for this fellowship is appointed from amongst the cohort of provisional fellows already employed within our department.
-If multiple suitable trainees are shortlisted this will be through a competitive interview process.
+The Fellow is appointed from the cohort of provisional fellows already employed in the Department, with a competitive interview process if multiple suitable trainees are shortlisted.

 Trauma Fellowship